kyblockstacking/sPoNgEbOb-cAsE/README.md

 transforms your text into spongebob case!

-to do: decide how to display results to users
+to do: fix close window button